hyperledger/fabric/docs/wrappers/peer_channel_postscript.md

 * Create a new channel `mychannel` for the network, using the orderer at ip address `orderer.example.com:7050`.
-The configuration update transaction required to create this channel is defined the file `./createchannel.tx`.
+The configuration update transaction required to create this channel is contained in the file `./createchannel.tx`.
   Wait 30 seconds for the channel to be created.

   ```